d8corp/watch-state/README.md

 ### createEvent
 ###### [🏠︎](#index) / [Utils](#utils) / createEvent [↑](#callevent) [↓](#unwatch)

-You can create event function with `createEvent`
+You can create a reusable event function with `createEvent`.

+Like `callEvent`, it batches state updates and triggers watchers only once after execution.

 ```typescript
 import { State, createEvent } from 'watch-state'